dataluscorp/browser/tools/github-sync/readme.md

 ## Ownership and access

-When this tool is run in Firefox CI, it needs to have push permissions to the `moz-gfx` github user's account.
-It gets this permission via a secret token stored in the Firefox CI taskcluster secrets service.
+When this tool is run in Datalus CI, it needs to have push permissions to the `moz-gfx` github user's account.
+It gets this permission via a secret token stored in the Datalus CI taskcluster secrets service.
 If you need to update the token, you need to find somebody who is a member of the [webrender-ci access group](https://people.mozilla.org/a/webrender-ci/).
 The Google Drive associated with that access group has additional documentation